Bhagat Singh: Communism

-Singh regarded Kartar Singh Sarabha, the founding-member of the Ghadar Party as his hero.
+Singh regarded Kartar Singh Sarabha, a founding-member of the Ghadar Party as his hero.
 Bhagat was also inspired by Bhai Parmanand, another founding-member of the Ghadar Party.
 Singh was attracted to anarchism and communism.
 He was an avid reader of the teachings of Mikhail Bakunin and also read Karl Marx, Vladimir Lenin and Leon Trotsky.
 In his last testament, "To Young Political Workers", he declares his ideal as the "Social reconstruction on new, i.e., Marxist, basis".
 Singh did not believe in the Gandhian ideology – which advocated Satyagraha and other forms of non-violent resistance, and felt that such politics would replace one set of exploiters with another.

 From May to September 1928, Singh published a series of articles on anarchism in Kirti.
 He was concerned that the public misunderstood the concept of anarchism, writing that: "The people are scared of the word anarchism.
 The word anarchism has been abused so much that even in India revolutionaries have been called anarchist to make them unpopular."
 He clarified that anarchism refers to the absence of a ruler and abolition of the state, not the absence of order.
 He went on to say: "I think in India the idea of universal brotherhood, the Sanskrit sentence Vasudhaiva Kutumbakam etc., has the same meaning."
 He believed that: